Bug Reporting: Frequently Asked Questions

 First, when sending bug reports there are 2 things that you need to do.
 Please always send the bug report from the button within the Launcher UI.
 This ensures that we have accurate information for processing the report.
 A bug report sent from any other source means we don't have the full information that is vital to resolving bugs.

 The second is always send your bug report from the registered email address on the account.
 We cannot reply to any other email address for a bug report.
 If you need to update your email address, please contact Artix Support.

 A Bug Report Is Filed

 This sends the report to a folder where it is first read by the Bugs Lead or Co-Lead and the appropriate action is determined.

 Can player fix it on their own?
 Yes.

-An email is sent with directions on how to fix the issue.
+Your ticket is forwarded to our ZenDesk reply center and Artix Support sends a reply with directions on how to fix the issue.**